NataliVol4ipsa/BignumArithmetics/README.md

 [DONE] 0.1.
 Learn how to use git with Visual Studio 2017

-[AWAITING] 1.0.
+[CURRENT] 1.0.
 Set up project environment.
 Implement Interface\Abstract class for storing numbers.
 Create classes with operators overloading that inherit from the interface.
 These are : fixed point, fractional and 2..16-base numbers.

-// I decided to delay implementing classes except fixed point until the class structure is better defined.

-// After research on design patterns I understood that I don't need to use interface (at least in means of storing class instances in one array) and template class can solve the storing problem.

-// Create a class for every single operation !!!

 [DONE] 1.1.
 Implement simple reading and storing either from a console and file.

-<b>[CURRENT]</b> 2.0.
+<b>[AWAITING]</b> 2.0.
 Implement long sum and long dif for integers.
 Remember to proceed negative and zero numbers.

 [AWAITING] 3.0.
 Implement basic error management using exception system + advanced input parsing.